 UP NEXT Defending American Honda Motor in a class action claiming automakers conspired to prevent Canadian imports.
-Defending Micron in an antitrust suit by Rambus.
+Defending

 The Keker Docket

 PUBLIC SERVICE Keker & Van Nest lawyers devote a remarkable 8 percent of their time to pro bono.
 No case was more spectacular than a successful three-year effort to free John Tennison, who spent 13 years in jail for a murder he did not commit.
 A firm team, led by Elliot Peters (photo below with Tennison) established that California prosecutors had withheld exculpatory evidence at Tennison's trial.
 The firm now is helping Tennison seek compensation from the state.